 Princess Ghida Talal, a holder of two honors degrees from Georgetown University’s School of Foreign Service, married Prince Talal of Jordan in 1991.
 The late King Hussein appointed her as his Press Secretary and asked her to establish the International Press Office of the Royal Hashemite Court.
 In 2001, King Abdullah appointed her as Chairperson of the King Hussein Cancer Foundation.
 As the wife of a cancer survivor and knowing firsthand the heavy toll that cancer takes on patients and their families, she has devoted herself entirely to the fight against cancer and is a dedicated fundraiser for the Foundation and passionate advocate for cancer patients.
 Princess Ghida, born Ghida Salaam in Beirut to a distinguished Lebanese political family, is a board member of the Institute of International Education’s ‘Scholar Rescue Fund’ and has been awarded its Humanitarian Award for International Cooperation.
 She has also served two terms on Georgetown University’s Board of Regents.

-Jaap Westrik is a Principal at MG Capital Management L.P., a Manhattan-based private equity firm that manages real estate investments on behalf of high net worth individuals globally.
-Prior to his current position, he spent nearly five years at J.P.
+Jaap Westrik is a Principal at MG Capital Management L.P., a Manhattan-based private equity firm that manages real estate investments on behalf of family offices and high net worth investors globally.
+Prior to MG Capital, Jaap was an associate at J.P.
 Morgan in New York.
-Most recently, he was an associate in the Office of the CEO of Commercial Banking, which oversees one of the bank’s four main business divisions with nearly $7 billion in annual revenue.
-In this capacity, he supported the CEO and his management team in developing and executing strategic initiatives and a variety of other management responsibilities.
+From 2011 to 2013, he worked in the Commercial Banking CEO Office, which oversees one of J.P.
+Morgan’s four business divisions.
+In this role, he supported the CEO in executing strategic initiatives and varied other management responsibilities.
 Jaap initially joined J.P.
-Morgan in 2008 in the investment banking division, where he worked in the financial institutions risk group covering banks, securities firms and asset managers.
-Prior to J.P.
-Morgan, he was at ING Corporate Finance in London, the Delegation of the European Commission in Washington D.C. and the Royal Netherlands Embassy in Tokyo.
-Jaap graduated from MSFS in 2008 with honors in International Business Diplomacy.
+Morgan’s Investment Bank in 2008 where he worked in the financial institutions risk group.
+From 2008 to 2010, he was member of a special situations team tasked with unwinding J.P.
+Morgan’s trading exposures to the Lehman bankruptcy.
+Jaap graduated from MSFS in 2008 with IBD honors.
 His undergraduate degree is from the Amsterdam School of Business.

 Brendan M. Foo is a current MSFS student with a concentration in Global Politics and Security.
 He comes to Georgetown from the World Policy Institute, a New York City-based international affairs think tank, where he worked on issues including urban informality, India in the 21st century, and entrepreneurship ecosystems.
 He has also worked as a journalist for the Singaporean Ministry of Defence and in diplomatic missions of Singapore and Iraq.
 Brendan received his B.A., summa cum laude, in International Studies and Political Science from Fordham University, and is particularly interested in the fields of political risk and international business-government relations.